7 min read

 --transport http streamkap https://mcp.streamkap.com/mcp

-- Start asking questions.
-Once connected, your AI agent will automatically discover available Streamkap tools and resources.
-Try asking about pipeline status or connector health to verify the connection.
+Once connected, your AI agent automatically discovers the available Streamkap tools and resources.
+Try asking about pipeline status or connector health to verify the connection — then ask it to make a change, like pausing a source.

 Part of Our Agent-First Strategy